devth/devth.github.com/glossary.md

 val noneString: Option[String] = None

 // We can intuitively think of Option as being a List of 1 element, so the
-// natural transformation is trivial (avoiding the use of Scala's own .toList): def optionToList[A](a: Option[A]): List[A] = a.map(x => List(x)).getOrElse(List.empty[A])
+// natural transformation is trivial (note: I'm intentionally avoiding the use of
+// Scala's own .toList):
+def optionToList[A](a: Option[A]): List[A] =
+  a.map(x => List(x)).getOrElse(List.empty[A])